-To be found disabled, generally you have to show that you are unable to perform some type of full-time work.
+If you have been reading this site, you already know the quick and dirty rule for winning Social Security disability.
+You have to show that you can’t do some type of full-time work.
 This is a simplification of the Social Security disability standard, but it is sufficient for this article.
+You think you have the evidence to prove that?
+If you just have your medical records, I’ll bet you don’t!

-The most common problem in Social Security disability claims is a lack of a statement of limitations from a doctor.
+Most Social Security disability cases are missing a statement of limitations from YOUR doctor.

 These statements go by different names: